The ‘What’ only matters when you understand the ‘Why’.

 At the office, we often joke about the days when things on the Internet “just worked” and how it no longer feels like that is the case.
 We now live in an era where video playback stalls-out 25% of the time, giving way to an industry term known as “buffer rage”.
 Buffer rage is defined as: “a state of uncontrollable fury or violent anger induced by the delayed or interrupted enjoyment of streaming video content.”
 Does this emotion resonate?
 We’ve all experienced this in some fashion, most likely quite often, but did you ever think the number was 1 out of every 4 instances?
 By the way, there’s no device, Internet speed, provider, or location bias whatsoever.
 The impact is felt across the board.
 As you know, stall-outs do not make for a great experience that cultivates engagement with one’s “story” or message.
 To the contrary, it sends visitors and viewers screaming for the exits!

 Until recently, only titans like Netflix had the time, financial resources, and inclination to work out solutions so video played back with minimal interruption.
 But don’t we all deserve to tell our stories and have positive relationships with our viewers as well?
 Disruption is often created by outsiders who didn’t begin with a background in the field they wind up disrupting.
 The team at Swarmify is no exception.
-As outsiders to the video industry, we acquired unique and fresh perspectives that led us to view and tackle the failures of online video in new and innovative ways, ultimately reducing playback stall-out rates 8x, a feat I’m very proud of.
+As outsiders to the video industry, we acquired unique and fresh perspectives that led us to view and tackle the failures of online video in new and innovative ways, ultimately reducing playback stall-out rates 8x, a feature I’m very proud of.
+Better video has big revenue impacts for our customers.

 I wake up every day intent on helping publishers and businesses of all sizes deliver their stories loud and clear!